SQL Notebook

 AND entry_time < '2026-01-01';

-- Safe even with timestamps (hours, minutes, seconds).
+>= start AND < next_year_start. - Safe even with timestamps (hours, minutes, seconds).

-- BETWEEN also works, but can miss records on Dec 31 if the time is not exactly 00:00:00.
+- BETWEEN also works, but it can miss records on Dec 31 if the time is not exactly 00:00:00.

 IN (Match a List)